 Disassembly

 We’ll start with the right keyboard half.
-Unscrew the 2 PH1 screws, then separate the back and front parts of the case by using a prying tool.
+Unscrew the 2 screws (PH0 for the UHK 60 v2 and PH1 for the UHK 60 v1), then use a prying tool to separate the back and front parts of the case.
 Start with the tab located at the bottom right.

 Work your way clockwise until you unsnap all seven tabs.